MahmHany/HR-Analytics-Dashboard-Power-BI/README.md

 <br />

-<h2>Key Features</h2>
+## Key Features

+- **Employee Demographics: Workforce Breakdown**
-- <b>Employee Demographics – Breakdown of workforce by age, gender, department, and job role.
-TV shows.</b>
+This feature provides a detailed breakdown of the workforce, analyzing demographics by age, gender, department, and job role, offering insights into the composition of the employee base.

+- **Attrition Analysis: Turnover Trends and Factors**
-- <b>Attrition Analysis – Identify trends and factors contributing to employee turnover.</b>
+The Attrition Analysis identifies trends and key factors contributing to employee turnover, helping to uncover patterns and potential areas for improving retention strategies.

-- <b>Performance Metrics – Evaluate employee performance and productivity trends.</b>
+- **Performance Metrics: Employee Productivity Evaluation**
+This section evaluates employee performance and productivity trends, providing metrics to assess individual and team contributions, supporting performance management initiatives.

-- <b>Salary & Compensation Insights – Analyze pay distribution and equity across departments.</b>
+- **Salary & Compensation Insights: Pay Distribution Analysis**
+Analyze salary distribution and equity across departments, offering insights into compensation fairness and identifying potential disparities for informed decision-making.

-- <b> Hiring & Retention Trends – Track recruitment effectiveness and employee tenure.</b>
+- **Hiring & Retention Trends: Recruitment and Tenure Tracking**
-- <b>Interactive Visualizations – Drill-down features for in-depth data exploration..</b>
+Track recruitment effectiveness and employee tenure through hiring and retention trends, enabling organizations to optimize talent acquisition and improve long-term retention.

+- **Interactive Visualizations: In-Depth Data Exploration**
+Interactive visualizations with drill-down features allow users to explore data in detail, filtering by demographics, departments, or other metrics for deeper workforce insights.

 <h2>Tech Stack </h2>